Truck Lane Restrictions in California

 The state also limits the lanes in which these larger, heavier vehicles can travel.
 Studies have shown that a significant variance in the speed of travelers can cause accidents when vehicles are forced to suddenly slow down or change lanes.
-For this reason, in some circumstances California doesn't allow slower-moving vehicles to use the left lanes of highways, which are typically reserved for passing slower-moving vehicles.
+For this reason, in some circumstances, California doesn't allow slower-moving vehicles to use the left lanes of highways, which are typically reserved for passing slower-moving vehicles.

-The lanes available to larger vehicles will depends on the total number of lanes in the highway.
+The lanes available to larger vehicles will depend on the total number of lanes in the highway.
 If there are three or fewer lanes traveling in each direction (excluding carpool lanes), trucks must use the far right lane.
 Or, if there are four or more lanes in each direction, trucks can use the two right-hand lanes.
 California law also requires that any kind of slower-moving vehicle also use only the right lanes of the highway, regardless of size.
 California's busy Interstate 5, which connects Northern and Southern California, utilizes "truck only lanes"—some of the only such lanes in the country— which entirely separate trucks in order to stabilize the flow of traffic and make the roads safer.

 Enforcement of California's Truck Laws

 The California Highway Patrol is tasked with enforcing these lane restrictions on the many highways throughout the state.
 If you are driving on a California highway, you may notice specific police vehicles designated as commercial vehicle enforcement.
 Larger vehicles violating the laws regarding speed and required lanes of travel can be ticketed and fined.